obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Opens the properties window of the specified source.

-   :param source: The source to open the properties window of.
+   :param source: The source to open the properties window of

 ---------------------------------------

 .. function:: void *obs_frontend_open_filters(obs_source_t *source)

    Opens the filters window of the specified source.

-   :param source: The source to open the filters window of.
+   :param source: The source to open the filters window of

 ---------------------------------------

 .. function:: char *obs_frontend_get_current_record_output_path(void)

    :return: A new pointer to the current record output path.
 Free
-            with :c:func:`bfree()`.
+            with :c:func:`bfree()`